gitter-badger/hibbitts-design-org/pages/blog/2015-12-01-why-a-modern-flat-file-cms/post.md

  *  Content stored in text files rather than in a database (often translating into faster page access times)
  *  Takes full advantage of the collaborative ecosystem now available (i.e. GitHub)
  *  Increased portability, as moving a site now only requires simply copying files to another location
- *  All template and content files are 100% version controllable, which also supports multiple contributors
+ *  All template and content files are 100% version controllable

 So, what is my favorite modern flat-file CMS right now?
 Without a doubt the rising star in this space to me is [Grav](http://www.getgrav.org), which is actually more of a web-platform than a traditional CMS.
 After trying out a number of flat-file CMS's, including  [Kirby](http://getkirby.com/) and [Statamic](http://statamic.com/), I found Grav has a perfect mix of flexibility and ease of use for web-savvy educators.
 In addition, Grav is backed up with [solid documentation](http://learn.getgrav.org/) and [community support](http://getgrav.org/forum).